PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 This is updated to say:

 > o  The TTL value for each NSEC3 RR MUST be the lesser of the MINIMUM field of the zone SOA RR and the TTL of the zone SOA RR itself.
+A signer MAY cause the TTL of the NSEC RR to have a deviating value after the SOA record has been updated, to allow for an incremental update of the NSEC chain.

 ## Updates to RFC8198